 To edit metadata values:

-- Click the metadata template you want to edit.
+- Click the metadata instance you want to edit.
 Box displays a pencil icon to the right of the template's name.

 - Click the pencil icon.
 Box displays the attribute values in text entry boxes.